giumorena/TAASS-2324_artigianato/README.md

 kubectl delete --all svc
 kubectl delete --all deployment.apps
 ```
-Alternatively you can **delete everything** that was created with the `kubectl apply` command by running in frontend directory
+Alternatively you can **delete everything** that was created with the `kubectl apply` command by running in kubernetes directory
 ```shell
 kubectl delete -f .
 ```